DavidG1011/Advanced-Lane-Finding/README.md

 As can be seen above, the left lane is clearly identified.
 However, in this particular image, the right lane is not entirely confidently identified.
 To counter this, I moved the midpoint of the histogram over about 200 pixels so that the center between the lane lines is not accidentally identified as a lane line in the case of excess image noise from shadows, debris, etc. This works because the lane lines are always going to be a certain distance apart and, theoretically, the right lane will never be that close to the left lane.

 Next, I continued the steps of the sliding window approach.
 This approach entails dividing the source image into slices and identifying non-zero pixels in each slice, then concatenating those indices to be used with ```np.polyfit()``` to fit a second order polynomial to each index.

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+These detected lines are then colored red and blue to represent the respective lane.
+A line is also calculated and fit over to have a visual representation of where each lane line is.
+This line calculation and drawing can be seen for a single frame in code cell 9 of the python notebook.

+![alt text][image8]

+---

+**Calculating Radius And Offset:**

+The code for these 2 calculations is in code cell 3, using function ```curveAndOffset()```.
+This function takes the fitted lines detailed above and calculates the radius of the lines in pixels, using ```ym_per_pix = 30./720``` and ```xm_per_pix = 3.7/700``` as a rough conversion of meters to pixel space.
+The offset is calculated by

 I did this in lines # through # in my code in `my_other_file.py`